-Recognizing symptoms of postpartum depression
+Signs of postpartum depression

 Postpartum depression can affect mothers of all demographics, even if you didn’t experience it during the birth of previous children.
 You can experience the onset of postpartum depression during any point over the first year after giving birth, though most commonly you’ll start to see postpartum depression set in within the first 3 weeks after childbirth.

-You feel exhausted, but you can’t fall asleep
+You feel exhausted, but you can’t fall asleep;

-Your actions feel out of control
+Your actions feel out of control;

-You have trouble making simple decisions
+You have trouble making simple decisions;

-You feel like you need to escape the situation
+You feel like you need to escape the situation;

-You experience mood swings without your control
+You experience uncontrollable mood swings;

-You can’t figure out why you feel upset or anxious
+You can’t figure out why you feel upset or anxious;

-You feel like you have to keep your thoughts and feelings a secret, because you’re worried people will see you as a bad mother
+You feel like you have to keep your thoughts and feelings a secret because you’re worried people will see you as a bad mother;

-You’ve lost interest in activities you once enjoyed
+You’ve lost interest in activities you once enjoyed.

 If you’ve experienced one of more of these symptoms, you might be experiencing the effects of postpartum depression.
 Don’t feel bad about reaching out and seeking the help you know you need.
-At Pyramid Online Counseling, we offer treatment and recovery services that help you handle life’s challenges as they come.

-Why am I experiencing postpartum depression?
+Why am I experiencing this?